 Increasing wind energy project value

-Deciding to use high-resolution mesoscale modeling technique in the early stages of wind energy development or later at financing directly increases the value of a project by creating a robust technical basis for project financing.
+Deciding to use a high-resolution mesoscale modeling technique in the early stages of wind energy development or later at financing directly increases a project’s value by creating a robust technical basis for project financing.
 It also allows improved business decisions to enable more financially efficient meteorological measurements, landowner targeting, and early array design optimization based on field results and constraints.

-By using this high-resolution mesoscale modeling method to reduce the energy production uncertainty and thus increase the P90/P50 ratio, developers can increase the size of third-party funding while either decreasing the PPA price for an advantage in an energy auction or increasing the IRR for higher profitability.
+Using this high-resolution mesoscale modeling method to reduce the energy production uncertainty and thus increase the P90/P50 ratio, developers can increase the size of third-party funding by either decreasing the PPA price for an advantage in an energy auction or increasing the IRR for higher profitability.

 Author: Mark Stoelinga